These easy art and craft ideas are low mess and perfect for transitions points and downtime throughout the day.

 Yarn suncatchers are a simple fine motor skill activity that kids of all ages with enjoy!
 Create suncatchers by placing cut pieces of yarn onto contact paper.
 Younger kids will create abstract suncatchers; older children can create pictures with their yarn.

 Playdough is a great transition activity – it requires very little set up or clean up, and the possibilities with it are endless.
-Here are more than 15 ideas, including making fantastical creatures, using poke-ins, trying playdough mats, forming letters, and pretend play.
+And check out our post on how to set up a playdough play tray.

 5. DIY art activity pages (or printables, if you want something super simple)